zealousweb/contact-form-7-paypal-extension/readme.txt

 No, you can use a Standard PayPal account.

 == Changelog ==

+= 3.8 =
+* The problem of not sending an email confirmation when the payment is canceled has been successfully resolved.

 = 3.7 =
 * Test - Checking with Latest wordPress and Contact form 7, Tested and works fine.